-320 In addition, challenges remain in accurately simulating the cloud chamber environments.
-The side wall wetness can influence the amount of ice number concentration needed to glaciate the cloud, but measuring wall wetness is challenging in the laboratory.
-Although LES can match the mean droplet radius and number concentration to determine the initial and boundary conditions, the resulting temperature is lower than that measured in the laboratory.
-One possible reason is the differing roughness lengths on the frozen and liquid water-covered surfaces.
-Furthermore, bin microphysics scheme suffers from numerical 325 diffusion and leads to broader widths of droplet and ice distributions compared to those observed in the laboratory.
+lower than that measured in the laboratory.
+One possible reason is the differing roughness lengths on the frozen and liquid water-covered surfaces, and the modeling approach to near-surface turbulence in a convective flow is challenging in itself (e.g., Wang et al., 2020, 2023, 2024c).
+Furthermore, the bin-microphysics scheme suffers from numerical diffusion and leads to broader widths of droplet and ice distributions compared to those observed in the laboratory.
 As a result, the total particle distribution cannot distinguish the two distinct particle size peaks as observed.
 The recent decade has seen an increasing application of the Lagrangian particle method (e.g., Shima et al., 2009; Li et al., 2017, 2022; Chen et al., 2021; Yang et al., 2023).
-The method either tracks super-droplets or individual real particles in a Lagrangian frame and therefore does not have numerical diffusion problems.
-It is recognized as a better way to physically represent the evolution and trans- 330 portation of cloud particles, and we expect that may become even more important when collisional growth is considered.
+The method either tracks superdroplets or individual real particles in a Lagrangian frame and therefore does not have numerical diffusion problems.
+It is recognized as a better way to physically represent the evolution and transportation of cloud particles, and we expect that may become even more important when collisional growth is considered.
 In summary, reducing these numerical and instrumentation uncertainties to provide more accurate comparisons between models and laboratory experiments is a continuous effort.